contentflydapp/nftpojc/README.md

 # Getting Started

-If you use dfx 0.9.0, switch to dfx-dev.json:
+If you use dfx version >= 0.9.0, switch to dfx-dev.json:

 ```
 cp dfx-dev.json dfx.json

 ```

-All scripts in /nftscripts are for dfx 0.9.0.
+All scripts in /nftscripts are for dfx >= 0.9.0.

 ## To build and run this locally:

 You will need:

 - NodeJS 16+
-- DFX SDK 0.9.0
+- DFX SDK 0.9.x
 - Rust Toolchain
 - ICX command from dfx agent
 - IC CDK Optimizer